 Granada Spain winter weather

-Now that we’ve cleared that, we can look closer at Granada winter weather.
+Now that we’ve cleared that, we can look closer at Granada’s winter weather.
 Granada gets cold in winter and compared to other Andalusian cities on lower altitudes, it can feel biting cold.

 While snowfall isn’t very common and temperatures rarely go below zero, rain and wind can make the felt temperature lower than the actual temperature.
-It is also quite common with frost in the mornings from December to February.
+It’s also quite common with frosty mornings from December to February.

 That said, you can enjoy walking around the city and visiting Alhambra even on a rainy day.
 Granada winter temperatures generally mean you must dress warmer than other places in Andalucia in winter.